 Student Services provides support to assist students living with disabilities, mental health or medical conditions to achieve their learning goals.
-Our staff are available to confidentially discuss support at any stage during your studies.
-Our services are provided free of charge.
+TAFE SA's staff are available to confidentially discuss support at any stage during your studies.
+Their services are provided free of charge.

 TAFE SA’s child care centres are passionate and committed to instilling a life-long love of exploration and discovery in your child.
 The centres are available for use by TAFE SA students, staff and the wider community.

 TAFE SA holds free course information sessions which are generally held around the application period.

 Attending an information session allows you to meet with the teaching staff, learn more about a course and where it can lead you, discuss study options, find out about the application process and ask course-related questions.